-Martech takes the more personable approach to reaching customers.
-Tools and software under the marketing tech approach use direct methods of fostering good relationships with those who have been identified as a company's target audience – past customers or those who have expressed interest in becoming customers.
+Marketing tech takes the more personable approach to reaching customers.
+Tools and software under the martech approach use direct methods of fostering good relationships with those who have been identified as your company's target audience – past customers or those who have expressed interest in becoming customers.

-This specifies another clear difference between ad tech audiences and martech audiences.
-Martech audiences have opted into interactions with your company in some form, while ad tech audiences are mostly unsolicited, targeted by their demographics and available consumer data.
+This specifies another clear difference between ad tech and martech audiences.
+Martech audiences have opted in to interactions with your company in some form, while ad tech audiences are mostly unsolicited, targeted by their demographics and available consumer data.

 Examples of marketing tech

 - Salesforce is a customer relationship management (CRM) platform that delivers vast amounts of data and analytics so you can build intricate profiles of your customer base and have better interactions with them.
 Its suite of products can improve your audience profile and your customer service.
 Like all CRMs, it's a data-gathering tool for all aspects of the customer interaction process.

 - Buffer, on its surface, may seem like just a social media manager, but for businesses, it's a marketing tech tool to help you become closer and more accessible to your customers via social media.
 A growing subcategory of marketing tech is social media tools that allow you to better support customers and gain a positive reputation.
 Buffer's Reply platform is a customer service-oriented social media manager that lets your support representatives filter customer questions for multiple social media platforms and assign them.